Lighting The Eagle Trail Ceremony

-(Eagle badge is presented to the mother to pin on candidate's uniform.)
+(Eagle badge is presented to the mother to pin on the candidate's uniform.)

-SM: Mrs. ______________, pin this Eagle badge on your son's chest so that the world may know that he is a Eagle Scout.
+SM: Mrs. ______________, pin this Eagle badge on your son's chest so that the world may know that he is an Eagle Scout.

 (Miniature Eagle badge is given to the Eagle Scout to pin on his mother.)